 Gastric Bypass Surgery for Weight Loss

-Gastric bypass or roux en y bariatric surgery is one of the most popular, successful, and commonly performed weight loss surgeries.
+Gastric bypass surgery procedures or roux en y bariatric surgeries are one of the most popular, successful, and commonly performed weight loss surgeries.
 Dr. Preeti Malladi is among the most skilled laparoscopic gastric bypass surgeons in Plano and Dallas Texas that performs gastric bypass

 What Is a Laparoscopic Gastric Bypass?

-Many gastric bypass procedures are performed laparoscopically.
+Many gastric bypass bariatric procedures are performed laparoscopically.
 Laparoscopic surgeries offer tremendous benefits for patients with only a few risks.
 With laparoscopic technology, surgeons can use small incisions and a small camera to perform procedures that without it require much larger incisions.
 This minimally invasive approach to weight loss surgery means reduced pain and quicker recovery for patients.

 In a laparoscopic gastric bypass, the patient’s stomach is divided into two sections, a small upper pouch portion and a larger lower section.
 Bariatric surgeon then connects the small intestines to the pouch, rerouting the digestive system.
 Food will travel down the esophagus and enter the smaller pouch, then proceed through the intestines, bypassing the majority of the original stomach.

 How Does Gastric Bypass Work?

 The Gastric bypass procedure decreases the size of the stomach and reroute the digestive system.
 A smaller stomach means you cannot eat as much.
 The rerouted digestive system means that your body does not absorb as many calories from the food you eat.

 Patients often find that they feel less hungry after bypass surgery and their cravings for unhealthy foods are reduced.
 This is because the bypass reduces levels of hormones responsible for hunger that are released into the digestive system and affects nerves in the GI tract that communicate with the hunger centers in the brain.